ThomasFrew/Majorcord/CONTRIBUTING.md

 ## Looking to fix a cosmetic feature?
 * Go ahead!
 We all have a little to learn though: ensure you explain your decision when you create a Pull Request and give advice for future improvements!
-* Try to do all cosmetic adjustments in one fell swoop: too many clutter the [history](https://github.com/ThomasFrew/Majorcord/network) of otherwise useful branches.
+* Try to do all cosmetic adjustments in one fell swoop: too many clutter the [history](https://github.com/ThomasFrew/Majorcord/network) of of the network: obscuring otherwise userful branches.